Pratham16112002/logseq/pages/Design Patterns.md

+## Abstract Factory
-- In this pattern the top parent component is the factory which has multiple products of different companies.
+	- In this pattern the top parent component is the factory which may have multiple products of different companies.
 -